 Low sex drive in women

-Cultural aspects of a women's upbringing, such as religion and subtle messages about female body anatomy passed through generations, also affect women's sexuality.
-Familial and cultural influences have a lot to do with the psychological aspect of female sexuality.
+Cultural aspects of a person’s upbringing, such as religion and subtle messages about female body anatomy passed through generations, can affect someone’s perception and understanding of their sexuality.
+Familial and cultural influences have a lot to do with the psychological aspect of sexuality.

-If your background and upbringing included harboring shame towards your own body, or subtle messages that having sexual desires is wrong or immoral, you are most likely to experience low sex drive.
+Having a background and upbringing that included body shame or messages (subtle or more obvious) that having sexual desires is wrong or immoral can lead someone to experience a low sex drive.

-Here are the 5 most common reasons that lead to low libido in women.
+Here are the five most common reasons that lead to low libido in women.

 Stress impacts your sex life

 Stress is one of the most frequent causes of low sex drive.
-Common stressors that affect the women's overall wellbeing including her sex drive include:
+Common stressors that can affect a person’s overall well-being, including their sex drive, include:

-- Stress at work: hostile and dysfunctional work environment, long hours, overworking, lack of motivation and appreciation for the made efforts.
+- Stress at work such as a hostile or dysfunctional work environment, long hours, overworking, and a lack of motivation or appreciation for efforts

-- Relationship problems: unaddressed relationship issues, lack of communication about sex, lack of emotional support.
+- Relationship problems such as unaddressed relationship issues, lack of communication about sex, and lack of emotional support

-- Family issues: parenting and pregnancy, or not having enough help and support with children and housework.
+- Family issues such as parenting and pregnancy and not having enough help or support with children and housework

-While only a doctor can pinpoint the exact causes of low sex drive, you can do a lot to relieve stress from your life and regain a sense of balance and satisfaction.
+While a health care provider can often help pinpoint the exact causes of a low sex drive, you can do a lot to relieve stress from your life and regain a sense of balance and satisfaction.
 While getting the right treatment to help you overcome low sex drive, you can try easing the load in your daily life by:

 - Addressing relationship issues.
-Would your relationship benefit from counseling?
+If you have a partner, would your relationship benefit from counseling?
 Could you and your partner spend more time together and regain the lost connection?

 - Talking about sex.
 Don’t keep your problem to yourself.
-If sex is a taboo topic in your circles, find friends who you trust enough to share your struggles.
+If sex is a taboo topic in your circles, you may want to find people who you trust enough to share your feelings with.

-Physical illness can affect your body in a way that reduces your desire for sex.
+Physical illness can affect the body in a way that reduces the desire for sex.
 Some of the most frequent physical and mental causes for low sex drive include:

-- Injury.
-Any injury that affects reproductive organs, as well as nerves and blood vessels can reduce sex drive.
-Disrupted blood flow to female genitals often results in reduced sex drive.
-Procedures like hysterectomy, but also injuries that result from childbirth, link to less desire for sex.
+- Injury that affects reproductive organs, nerves, or blood vessels can reduce sex drive.
+Disrupted blood flow to the genitals often results in reduced sex drive.
+Procedures like a hysterectomy as well as injuries that result from childbirth can also result in less desire for sex.

-- Chronic illness, particularly pain, harms the overall physical and mental wellbeing.
-A range of illnesses, from hormonal imbalance, hypothyroidism, diabetes, anemia, or neurological disorders, all affect the female body’s normal functioning.
-If these conditions affect healthy sleep and disrupt normal daily routines, it’s normal for women to feel 'out-of-place' and lose the sense of balance necessary for a healthy sex life.
+- Chronic illness, particularly pain, harms overall physical and mental well-being.
+A range of illnesses including hormonal imbalance, hypothyroidism, diabetes, anemia, and neurological disorders all affect the body’s normal functioning.
+If these conditions affect healthy sleep and disrupt normal daily routines, it’s normal to feel “off” and lose the sense of balance necessary for a healthy sex life.

-- Mental problems.
-Anxiety and depression most often reduce sex drive in women.
+- Mental problems like anxiety and depression often reduce sex drive.
 Aside from underlying issues with self-love and self-confidence, depression and anxiety drain physical energy.
-This further results in a sluggish, tired feeling that doesn’t go hand-in-hand with a vibrant sex life.
-If you're taking medications for mental illness, such as anti-depressants, or regular treatment for other chronic illness, the side effects can also include low sex drive.
+This further results in a sluggish, tired feeling that doesn’t usually lead to a vibrant sex life.
+The side effects from taking medications for mental illness, such as anti-depressants, or regular treatment for other chronic illnesses can also cause low sex drive.

-What can you do to reduce the effect on illness on your sex drive?
-You can discuss the issue with your physician.
-They will recommend you the right methods to improve your mood and regain energy.
-Healthy lifestyle changes in this case include:
+What can you do to reduce the effect of illness on your sex drive?
+You can discuss the issue with a health care provider.
+They will recommend the right methods to improve your mood and regain energy.
+Healthy lifestyle changes in this case may include:

-- More rest and leisure time.
-If you're coping with chronic illness and trying to keep up with usual routines, you can get overworked and more exhausted than you have to be.
+- More rest and leisure time can help.
+It’s easy to feel overworked and exhausted while coping with chronic illness and trying to keep up with usual routines.
 Ease the load of daily work and focus on healing.

-- Diet improvements.
-With most illnesses, a healthier diet with fewer carbs helps increase energy levels.
+- Dietary improvements, like consuming fewer simple carbs, can help increase energy levels.
 Consult a dietitian to tailor a diet plan specifically for your health situation and lifestyle.

-- Physical activity.
-An appropriate amount of exercise and outdoor activities for your condition will help you feel more relaxed and energized.
+- Physical activity, such as an amount of exercise and outdoor activities that’s right for you may help you feel more relaxed and energized.

 Imbalances in hormone levels, such as cortisol, estrogen, testosterone, and thyroid hormones, affect sex drive.

 - Cortisol levels can fluctuate due to daily stress.
-If you constantly feel tired, overall drained and overwhelmed, it's possible your cortisol levels are off-the-chart.
-Cortisol also links to blood sugar problems and cravings for unhealthy foods.
-If you feel like you're constantly running around, feeling restless, but not energized, you should look into your cortisol levels.
+Elevated cortisol levels can lead to feeling tired, drained, and overwhelmed.
+Cortisol is also linked to blood sugar problems and cravings for unhealthy foods.
+Make sure that you’re not experiencing chronic stress, constantly running around and feeling restless but not energized.

-- Estrogen, the main hormone to affect women's health, causes many health issues once out of balance.
-Aside from reduced sex drive, increase or low levels of testosterone link to bloating, sudden weight gain, mood swings, dryness of the vagina, light or heavy periods, and abnormal Pap smears.
+- Estrogen, one of the main female sex hormones, causes many health issues if it’s out of balance.
+Aside from reduced sex drive, increased or low levels of estrogen can cause bloating, sudden weight gain, mood swings, vaginal dryness, light or heavy periods, and abnormal Pap smears.

-- Testosterone typically starts declining in your twenties, which is why you might experience low sex drive.
-Problems with acne and skin tags, hair loss, excess hair, anxiety, and infertility, are only some of the problems caused by testosterone disbalance.
+- Testosterone imbalance can also cause low sex drive.
+Acne, skin tags, hair loss, excess hair, anxiety, and infertility are some of the other common problems caused by a testosterone imbalance.

 Alcohol or smoking abuse can affect sexual performance

-Taking too much alcohol and cigarettes over an extended period of time can reduce sex drive, or even cause impotence.
+Excessive alcohol and tobacco use over an extended period of time can reduce sex drive.

-Alcohol can also reduce your chances of getting pregnant, especially if you're experiencing fertility issues.
-Cutting back on alcohol and smoking, and focusing on a healthy lifestyle is an overall better option for you, and it can affect your sex drive in a positive way.
+Alcohol can also reduce the chances of pregnancy, especially if fertility issues are in play.
+Cutting back on alcohol and smoking and focusing on a healthy lifestyle are better options and can positively affect sex drive.

 Psychological issues may cause loss of libido

-Mental illness can reduce stress drive, put underlying psychological problems that don’t require treatment can have a lot to do with your sex drive.
-Here are some of the underlying problems that are affecting your desire for sex:
+Mental illness as well as underlying psychological problems that don’t require treatment can both impact sex drive.
+Here are some issues that can impact the desire for sex:

-- Confidence and self-esteem.
-A woman needs to carry love and acceptance for herself and her own body in order to have a healthy sex life.
-If your confidence is shaken, you could feel insecure about your body and desire less sex.
+- Confidence and self-esteem — A person needs to carry love and acceptance for themselves and their own body in order to have a healthy sex life.
+A lack of confidence can lead to feelings of insecurity about the body and a diminished desire for sex.

-- Trauma and abuse.
-Being in an abusive relationship, whether the abuse is emotional, physical, or sexual, can cause low libido in women.
+- Trauma and abuse — Being in an abusive relationship, whether the abuse is emotional, physical, or sexual, can cause low libido.

-- Childhood trauma.
-Dysfunctional and unhealthy views on the female body and sexuality can pass through generations, and these familiar influences can stand in the way of feeling liberated and enjoying sex.
+- Childhood trauma — Dysfunctional and unhealthy views about the body and sexuality can pass through generations, and these familial influences can stand in the way of feeling liberated and enjoying sex.

 If you’re wondering how to improve your sex drive, the answer is as complex as the condition itself.
-Working with a right team of experts, that includes a physician, a therapist, and a sex therapist will help you regain physical health and solve psychological issues that result in less desire for sex.
+Working with experts who may include a physician, therapist, and sex therapist can help you regain physical health and solve psychological issues that result in less desire for sex.

-There are many low sex drive remedies available in pharmacies and drug stores, but you shouldn't use them without consulting your doctor.
+There are many low sex drive remedies available in pharmacies and drug stores, but they should only be used after consulting a health care provider.
 Women’s sex drive pills are a pharmaceutical innovation, and they might help you overcome your issues.
-Still, considering how complex low sex drive issue is, you want to look into the right causes behind it.
+Speaking with a health care provider can help determine if they would be right for you.
+Still, considering how complex the issues behind low sex drive can be, it’s important to look into the causes behind it.

-What drives women’s libido is a tender balance between physical and mental health, as well as satisfaction with one’s self and personal relationships.
-When a woman experiences distress in one or multiple of these areas, be it physical illness, stress, or being in a bad relationship, sexual dysfunction might follow.
+What drives women’s libido might be a balance between physical and mental health, as well as satisfaction with one’s self and personal relationships.
+When a person experiences distress in one or several of these areas, be it physical illness, stress, or being in a bad relationship, sexual dysfunction might follow.

-To overcome low sex drive and regain a healthy relationship with your own body, you must look into the major reasons for low sex drive and how they're affecting you.
-While it’s normal to feel a lack of desire for sex at times, you should seek help if the issue starts to concern you.
+Looking into the major reasons for low sex drive and their effect can help overcome low sex drive and regain a healthy relationship with the body.
+While it’s normal to feel a lack of desire for sex at times, it’s also normal to seek help if the issue becomes concerning.

-You don’t have to have a diagnose of any illness to treat low sex drive.
-If you feel like lack of sexual desire is causing you distress, or you simply want to improve quality of life (sex included), physicians and therapists are there to help.
+You don’t have to have a diagnosis of any illness to treat low sex drive.
+If you feel like a lack of sexual desire is causing distress or you simply want to improve your quality of life (sex included), health care providers and therapists are here to help.